yt-project/yt/doc/source/analyzing/fields.rst

 gradually falling out of favor, as these discrete fields can be any type of sparsely populated data.

+If you are developing a frontend or need to customize what yt thinks of as the fields for a given datast, see both :ref:`per-field-plotconfig` and :ref:`per-field-config` for information on how to change the display units, on-disk units, display name, etc.

 .. _what-are-fields:

 What are fields?